Battle of Mount Longdon: British resume the attack

-The Argentines mounted a strong defence of "Full Back", where, despite being wounded, Corporal Medina from Castañeda's platoon took charge of the recoilless rifle and targeted a MILAN launcher near the western summit killing three Paratroopers: Corporal "Ginge" McCarthy, Privates West and Heddicker.
+The Argentines mounted a last-ditch defence of "Full Back", where, despite being wounded, Corporal Manuel Adan Medina from Castañeda's platoon took charge of the recoilless rifle and targeted a MILAN launcher near the western summit killing three Paratroopers: Corporal "Ginge" McCarthy, Privates West and Heddicker.
+A Company cleared 'Full Back' in 45 minutes of skilful fighting.
+Their only casualty being a man slightly wounded by the explosion of his own grenade.
+The remaining Argentine defenders ran off in the direction of Wireless Ridge.

-By the time the survivors of Castañeda's 46-man platoon managed to retreat from the mountain, they were utterly exhausted, having suffered six killed and twenty-one wounded during the counterattack.
+By the time the survivors of Castañeda's 46-man platoon managed to retreat from the mountain, they were utterly exhausted, having suffered six killed and twenty-one wounded during their counterattack.
 Among them, Private Leonardo Rondi stood out as he wore a maroon beret taken from a dead of Parachute Regiment soldier.
 Rondi, who had evaded groups of Paras to deliver messages to Castañeda's section leaders after the radio operator was shot, found the body of a Para behind a rock and took the fallen soldier's beret and rifle, which he later presented to the Argentine commanders as war trophies.

 For his courage and dedication, Rondi was awarded the Argentine Nation to the Valour in Combat Medal.

-Lieutenant Hugo Quiroga's platoon of engineers suffered half-a-dozen wounded, Platoon Sergeant Juan Carlos Insaurralde badly wounded in the chest, Corporal Walter Calderon wounded in the hand, Private Claudio Jesús Hefner (the radio operator) wounded in the arm and Private Jorge Alejandro Lezcano badly wounded in the hand.
-The Platoon Commander and Corporal Julio César Oviedo were tossed into the air and knocked unconscious by an explosion with Quiroga only recovering his wits after being given some whisky in the freezing night.
+Lieutenant Hugo Quiroga's platoon of engineers suffered one killed (Private José Domingo Curima) and half-a-dozen wounded (Platoon Sergeant Juan Carlos Insaurralde badly wounded in the chest, Corporal Walter Calderon hit in the hand, Private Claudio Jesús Hefner (the radio operator) hit in the arm and Private Jorge Alejandro Lezcano who very nearly lost a hand.
+The platoon commander and Corporal Julio César Oviedo were tossed into the air and knocked unconscious during a softening-up bombardment in the action, with Quiroga only recovering his wits after being given some whisky in the freezing night.